samuelcg20/tp/docs/UserGuide.md

 - You choose which event to edit by specifying its INDEX (the first member is 1).
 - You must include at least one field to change — such as the event name, date/time, or venue.
 - Each prefix (n/, d/, v/) can only be used once per command.
-- Adding duplicate events are not allowed.
+- You cannot edit an event to create a duplicate.
 See FAQ for notes on what constitutes a [duplicate event](#duplicate-events)
 - For field constraints: see [Event field constraints](#event-constraints)

 Examples: